You’ve heard it many times before.

 The same advice pervades the blogosphere.
 It seems like just about everyone has said it at one point or another.
 Content is king.
 Bill Gates understood this in 1996 when he wrote that piece.

-In order to increase organic traffic, acquire more leads, and grow revenue, you need to continually produce quality content.
+In order to increase organic traffic, acquire more leads, and grow revenue, you need to continually produce content marketer quality posts.

 Data from DemandGen Report shows that 67% of B2B buyers rely more on content to research and make B2B purchasing decisions than they did a year ago.